jeanpierrethach/CS231n/l2/lecture2_notes.md

 **In practice**, people prefer to avoid cross-validation in favor of having a single validation split, since cross-validation can be computationally expensive.
 Typical number of folds you can see in practice would be 3-fold, 5-fold or 10-fold cross-validation.

+The splits people tend to use is between 50% to 90% for the training data and the rest for the validation set.

 https://en.wikipedia.org/wiki/Training,_test,_and_validation_sets

 ### Validation set